What is the gut-skin axis?

 How can I rebuild my skin microbiome?

-1. Start in the gut: PREBIOTIC + PROBIOTIC uses a superior spore-based formula of Bacillus Coagulans that survives your stomach acid, multiplying in the small intestine where it’s needed to reinforce your gut health.
+1. Start in the gut: Pre + Probiotic uses a superior spore-based formula of Bacillus Coagulans that survives your stomach acid, multiplying in the small intestine where it’s needed to reinforce your gut health.

-2. Use topical probiotic skincare: BARRIER CULTURE comprises a pre, pro and postbiotic cleanser and moisturizer duo that works with the pH of your skin to rebuild the topical microbiome, protect against pollution and lock in moisture.
+2. Use topical probiotic skincare: Barrier Culture Collection comprises a pre, pro and postbiotic cleanser and moisturizer duo that works with the pH of your skin to rebuild the topical microbiome, protect against pollution and lock in moisture.